Coskewness

 In probability theory and statistics, coskewness is a measure of how much three random variables change together.
 Coskewness is the third standardized cross central moment, related to skewness as covariance is related to variance.
 In 1976, Krauss and Litzenberger used it to examine risk in stock market investments.
 The application to risk was extended by Harvey and Siddique in 2000.

 If three random variables exhibit positive coskewness they will tend to undergo extreme deviations at the same time, an odd number of which are in the positive direction (so all three random variables undergoing extreme positive deviations, or one undergoing an extreme positive deviation while the other two undergo extreme negative deviations).
 Similarly, if three random variables exhibit negative coskewness they will tend to undergo extreme deviations at the same time, an even number of which are in the positive direction (so all three random variables undergoing extreme negative deviations, or one undergoing an extreme negative deviation while the other two undergo extreme positive deviations).

-Definition
+Types

+There are two different measures for the degree of coskewness in data.

+Coskewness

 For three random variables X, Y and Z, the non-trivial coskewness statistic is defined as:

 where E[X] is the expected value of X, also known as the mean of X, and $\sigma_X$ is the standard deviation of X.

+Standardized rank coskewness

+Bernard, Chen, Rüschendorf and Vanduffel defined the standardized rank coskewness of three random variables X, Y and Z as:

+where FX (X), FY (Y) and FZ (Z) are the cumulative distribution functions of X, Y and Z, respectively.